-Instruments √or x Comments Interest payable on bank account surplus balances √ Interest can be earned on resident and non-resident accounts.
-Interest is paid on the surplus balances of domestic currency (BND) current accounts and BND saving accounts.
+Instruments ✓ or × Comments Interest payable on bank account √ Interest can be earned on resident and non-resident accounts. surplus balances Interest is paid on the surplus balances of domestic currency (BND) current accounts and BND saving accounts.
 Interest is less commonly available on foreign currency current accounts.
 Interest is typically calculated on deposits of BND 1,000 or more.
-Demand deposits √ Interest-bearing demand deposit savings accounts are available to residents and non-residents.
+Demand deposits ✓ Interest-bearing demand deposit savings accounts are available to residents and non-residents.
 Time deposits ✓ Time deposits are a popular method of short-term investment among companies in Brunei.
-Time deposits can be held in BND and foreign currency.
+Time deposits can be held in BND and major foreign currencies.
+Shariah-compliant term deposits are available.
 Maturities range from one month to one year.
-Certificates of deposit ✓ Sharia-compatible certificates of deposit are available in Brunei for terms of up to one year.
+Certificates of deposit ✓ Sharia-compatible certificates of deposit are available in Brunei for terms up to five years.
 The minimum investment amount is BND 1,000.
-Treasury (government) bills ✓ The Autoriti Monetari Brunei Darussalam sells and discounts BND-denominated sukuk bills on behalf of the government.
-Maturities of 91 and 364 days are most common.
-Commercial paper \checkmark Sharia-compatible commercial paper is issued by companies in Brunei, priced at a comparable rate to government sukuk bills.
-Maturities of up to 12 months are available.
-Money market funds ✓ Some banks offer access to money market funds as part of their suite of short-term investment products.
-Repurchase agreements Repurchase agreements are available in Brunei.
-Banker's acceptances ✓ Banker's acceptances are available in Brunei, but they are not widely used by companies as short-term investment instruments.